Hamilton decompositions of regular expanders: a proof of Kelly's conjecture for large tournaments: The chord absorbing step

-Claim 4 immediately follows from Claim~1 and the fact that $W''_i$ was obtained from $W'_i$ by adding copies of $U$.
+The fact that each $W''_i$ is still locally balanced immediately follows from Claim~1 and the fact that $W''_i$ was obtained from $W'_i$ by adding copies of $U$.
 (Note that (U3) implies that each copy of $U$ contributes exactly $\ell'$ to the number of edges entering a cluster and $\ell'$ to the number of edges leaving a cluster.)
+This completes the proof of Claim~4.

+Let $W'$ be the union of the multisets $W''_i$ over all $i=1,\dots,q$.
+Thus Claim~4 implies that in total $W'$ contains each edge $AB$ of $U'$ exactly $t'$ times.
+Since $\cB'(U')$ is an $r_2$-blow-up of $U'$, it follows that for any edge $AB$ of $U'$, $t'$ equals the number of edges in the subgraph